jonathan-sitterley/mean-hello-world/README.md

         - Add log files to .gitignore
     - Add exception and rejection handlers to Winston with log export files
     - Add Morgan for HTTP logging
-        - Install Morgan with "npm install morgan"
+        - Install Morgan by navigating to base directory and executing "npm install morgan"
         - Add Morgan to loggingService.js and index.js
     - Created restService to handle success, warning, and error handlers
+    - Implemented logging rotation to limit the size of log files
+        - Install Winston log rotation by navigating to base directory and executing "npm install winston-daily-rotate-file"
+        - Update logging transports to use DailyRotateFile

 ## Usage